Alluxio/alluxio/docker/README.md

 ### Wait for several seconds

-* Now, you have a virtualized tachyon cluster with hdfs support on your host.
+* Now, you have a virtualized tachyon cluster on your host.
 Default worker number is 2, you can change the default value of `NUM_WORKERS` in `deploy/deploy.sh`
 * there is help information on how to ssh into your cluster, how to see the web UI, etc in stdout